News

 Avesta Housing Resident Service Coordinator Jen Stilwell, left, with Sheena, a new resident at River Turn in Conway, N.H.

-Late last year, Sheena and four other residents were frantically trying to find affordable homes before their leases expired at Chocorua Woods, a low-income apartment complex in nearby Tamworth.
+Late last year, residents of a low-income apartment complex in east New Hampshire had to find new places to live, and quickly.
 The nonprofit association that ran the complex had dissolved, and the property was being sold.
 If they weren’t out by midnight on New Year’s Eve, they would be evicted.

 Although the tenants had been told earlier in the year that they would have to move, several of them did not receive portable Section 8 vouchers until early December due to a federal government shutdown.
 And many landlords refused to rent to Section 8 tenants.